aliraghebi/laravel-wallet/docs/guide/main/deposit.md

 $user->balance; // 10
 ```

-Wow!
-The balance is 10 cents, the money is credited.
+Great!
+The balance is now 10 cents, the funds have been successfully added.